 \section{Datasets}

-In this study, we employed standard datasets for English sentence simplification, as detailed below.
-For replicating the SOTA supervised model, namely, Control-T5, we used the same training datasets as the original paper.
-Meanwhile, the evaluation datasets were used to assess the performance of our models.
+In this study, we employ standard datasets for English sentence simplification, as detailed below.
+For replicating the SOTA supervised model, namely, Control-T5, we use the same training datasets as the original paper.
+Meanwhile, the evaluation datasets are used to assess the performance of our models.